 How to Create Recovery Media for Server 2016

-You can boot your computer/server with recovery media and to fix the OS system errors on your server 2016 or restore data from the backup.
+You can boot your computer/server with recovery media and fix the OS system errors on your server 2016 or restore data from the backup.
 Microsoft Windows RE (Recovery Environment) automatically reboots after 72 hours of continuous use.
 All data that has not been saved before reboot will be lost.

 It took near about 9 minutes to create a recovery media on my server 2016.
 The wizard will prompt to format the USB during the media creation process.
-On high level following are the tasks:-
+On high-level following are the tasks:-

 Mounting Recovery Environment Image Copy Veeam Recovery Environment files Adding .NET framework Adding system drivers Copying boot files Unmounting Recovery Image Preparing USB disk Copying data to USB disk Recovery media has been created